cissica/Sinatra_stepping_stones/spec.md

  xYour README.md includes a short description, install instructions, a contributors guide and a link to the license for your code
 Confirm

- You have a large number of small Git commits
- Your commit messages are meaningful
- You made the changes in a commit that relate to the commit message You don't include changes in a commit that aren't related to the commit message
+ xYou have a large number of small Git commits xYour commit messages are meaningful xYou made the changes in a commit that relate to the commit message xYou don't include changes in a commit that aren't related to the commit message